CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Commands.md

 If a name is supplied, the names of all the items registered to the oredict will be outputted to the crafttweaker.log file.

+## Potions

+Usage:

+`/craftweaker potions`

+`/ct potions`

+Description:

+Outputs a list of all the potions in the game to the crafttweaker.log file.

 ## Recipes

 Usage: